 • Besides the required courses listed above, students must also complete 33 credit hours of concentration electives in Areas I, II, or III.
+Students must complete a summative project course, either by writing a thesis (PTH 364-365) or completing a 3-hour 200 or 300 level BST, CHT, or TSE elective for which the student will write a 15-25 page paper.
 MTS students are limited to 9 total elective credit hours in Area IV with the exception of students seeking ordination as a deacon in The United Methodist Church, who are permitted to take the Area IV courses that fulfill ordination course requirements.